at our Open Days

-This research project is a three-year study of a sample of 27 Academic Excellence Scholarship (AES) recipients at the University of Kent, running from the 2019-20 to 2021-22 academic years.
+This research project is a three-year study of a sample of 25 Academic Excellence Scholarship (AES) recipients at the University of Kent, running from the 2019-20 to 2021-22 academic years.
+However, we are continuing our research, 2022-2023 with ten remaining AES students who are yet to complete their studies at Kent in 2023.

 The principal aim of the study is to compare the experiences of ‘high potential’ white and Black, Asian, and Minority Ethnic (BAME) students across their higher education (HE) experience.
 Particular attention will be paid to comparing the preparedness of A-Level and BTEC entrants, and the suitability and effectiveness of the institutional support provided to them.